“I Can't Make Friends”: Tips For Overcoming Common Social Challenges

 Making friends is important for maintaining mental health but connecting with others can be difficult, especially as we get older.
 In fact, there are a number of reasons why people have trouble making new online and real-life friendships.
 For some, the main issue is finding people that they connect with.
 Many of us lead busy lives that make it harder to go out and meet new people.
-For others, the problem may lie in their ability to understand and respond to social cues.
+For others, the problem may lie in their ability to understand and respond to the social cues that usually work to build connections when we meet new people.
 No matter your situation, making new friends can sometimes be hard, but it is possible.
 Let’s look at some ways to help you overcome common social issues and connect with others.

 Making friends can be difficult

-Our social skills can become rusty over time, especially when we are not interacting with as many people as we would like.
+Our social skills can become rusty over time, especially when we are not interacting with as many people as we would like, which can be a contributing reason why making new friends as an adult is difficult.
 This can happen for many reasons.
 Perhaps you are someone who works remotely and spends a lot of time at home.
 Maybe you are someone who has such a packed schedule that entertaining a social life is nearly impossible.
-Regardless of your circumstances, find time and ways to make connections can be a big obstacle to making new friends as an adult.
+Regardless of your circumstances, finding time and ways to make connections can be a big obstacle to making new friends as an adult.
 Fortunately, this is also one of the easiest issues to fix.
-Let’s look at how you can make those friends that you want.
+Let’s look at how you can make those new friends that you want.

 Chances are that you do see some people regularly in the places that you visit throughout the week – perhaps through your workplace, place of worship, gym, etc. While these individuals may only be acquaintances at the moment, this can change if you are already comfortable with the other person and vice-versa.
 Make a strategic effort to make your next greeting as an opportunity to open the conversation and learn more about them.
 Build up your relationship until you think it is appropriate to ask them if they want to do something with you.
 Keep in mind that not everyone will be interested, but there are plenty of other people out there who are looking to expand their friend group as well.